Yohan460/go-jamf-api/api/docs/CloudIdPCommonResponse.md

 `func (o *CloudIdPCommonResponse) HasProviderName() bool`

 HasProviderName returns a boolean if a field has been set.

+### GetProviderDescription

+`func (o *CloudIdPCommonResponse) GetProviderDescription() string`

+GetProviderDescription returns the ProviderDescription field if non-nil, zero value otherwise.

+### GetProviderDescriptionOk

+`func (o *CloudIdPCommonResponse) GetProviderDescriptionOk() (*string, bool)`

+GetProviderDescriptionOk returns a tuple with the ProviderDescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProviderDescription

+`func (o *CloudIdPCommonResponse) SetProviderDescription(v string)`

+SetProviderDescription sets ProviderDescription field to given value.

+### HasProviderDescription

+`func (o *CloudIdPCommonResponse) HasProviderDescription() bool`

+HasProviderDescription returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)